werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 Any parameter of any werf command (except ci-env command itself) that can be passed via CLI can also be passed using environment variables.

-There is a common rule of conversion of a CLI parameter into the name of an environment variable: an environment variable gets `WERF_` prefix, consists of capital letters, and dashes `-` are replaced with underscore symbols `_`.
+There is a common rule of conversion of a CLI parameter into the name of an environment variable: an environment variable gets `WERF_` prefix, consists of capital letters, and dashes `-` are replaced with underscores `_`.

 Examples:
  * `--tag-git-tag=mytag` is the same as `WERF_TAG_GIT_TAG=mytag`;
  * `--env=staging` may be replaced by `WERF_ENV=staging`;
- * `--images-repo=myregistry.myhost.com/project/x` is the same as `WERF_IMAGES_REPO=myregistry.myhost.com/project/x`; etc.
+ * `--images-repo=myregistry.myhost.com/project/x` is the same as `WERF_IMAGES_REPO=myregistry.myhost.com/project/x`; and so on.

 The `--add-label` and `--add-annotation` parameters are an exception to this rule.
 They can be specified multiple times.
 Use the following template to set these parameters by environment variables: `WERF_ADD_ANNOTATION_<ARBITRARY_VARIABLE_NAME_SUFFIX>="annoName1=annoValue1"`.
 For example: